Du Fu: War

 The An Lushan rebellion began in December 755, and was not completely suppressed for almost eight years.
 It caused enormous disruption to Chinese society: the census of 754 recorded 52.9 million people, but ten years later, the census counted just 16.9 million, the remainder having been displaced or killed.

 During this time, Du Fu led a largely itinerant life unsettled by wars, associated famines and imperial displeasure.
 This period of unhappiness was the making of Du Fu as a poet: Eva Shan Chou has written that, "What he saw around him—the lives of his family, neighbors, and strangers– what he heard, and what he hoped for or feared from the progress of various campaigns—these became the enduring themes of his poetry".
-Even when he learned of the death of his youngest child, he turned to the suffering of others in his poetry instead of dwelling upon his own misfortunes.
-Du Fu wrote:

-Brooding on what I have lived through, if even I know such suffering, the common man must surely be rattled by the winds.
+Even when he learned of the death of his youngest child, he turned to the suffering of others in his poetry instead of dwelling upon his own misfortunes: "Brooding on what I have lived through, if even I know such suffering, the common man must surely be rattled by the winds."

 In 756, Emperor Xuanzong was forced to flee the capital and abdicate.
 Du Fu, who had been away from the city, took his family to a place of safety and attempted to join the court of the new emperor (Suzong), but he was captured by the rebels and taken to Chang'an.
 In the autumn, his youngest son, Du Zongwu (Baby Bear), was born.
 Around this time Du Fu is thought to have contracted malaria.
+His well-known poem "The View in Spring" (Chūn wàng 春望) movingly conveys a glimpse of life in Chang'an under rebel occupation:

 He escaped from Chang'an the following year, and was appointed Reminder when he rejoined the court in May 757.
 This post gave access to the emperor but was largely ceremonial.
 Du Fu's conscientiousness compelled him to try to make use of it: he caused trouble for himself by protesting the removal of his friend and patron Fang Guan on a petty charge.
 He was arrested but was pardoned in June.
+In September, Emperor Suzong granted Du Fu leave to visit his family, whom he had sent to a northern village for safety.
+Du Fu commemorated the reunion with a tripartite poem named "Jiang Village", after the village where they were staying.

-He was granted leave to visit his family in September, but he soon rejoined the court and on 8 December 757, he returned to Chang'an with the emperor following its recapture by government forces.
+Du Fu soon rejoined the court and on 8 December 757, he returned to Chang'an with the emperor following its recapture by government forces.
 However, his advice continued to be unappreciated, and in the summer of 758 he was demoted to a post as Commissioner of Education in Huazhou.
 The position was not to his taste: in one poem, he wrote:

 He moved on in the summer of 759; this has traditionally been ascribed to famine, but Hung believes that frustration is a more likely reason.
 He next spent around six weeks in Qinzhou (now Tianshui, Gansu province), where he wrote more than sixty poems.